YasinEl/mzRAPP/README.md

 and include the following columns:

 <b>molecule:</b> names of target molecules (should be unique
-identifiers) <br> <br> <b>adduct\_c:</b> adducts that should be evaluated (e.g. M+H or M+Na; without brackets).
+identifiers) <br> <b>adduct\_c:</b> adducts that should be evaluated (e.g. M+H or M+Na; without brackets).
 If more than one adduct is to be investigated another line with the same molecule name should be added.
 All adducts enabled in the enviPat package are allowed:

 ``` r
 library(enviPat)